 Volunteer Work: Past President of the Career Education Advisory Council, Charter President of the Greater Pine Island Optimist Club, government liaison for the Stringfellow Road Bike Path Group, member of the Cody Public Schools Superintendent Search Committee, career guidance volunteer for the Nations Association, umpire for the Pine Island Little League, guest speaker for Cody High School "Career Days," advertising volunteer for the Park County Humane Society, past member of the Cody Rotary Club, past member of the Cody Economic Development Council, past president of the Cody Country Chamber of Commerce Marketing Council and past member of the Cody Chamber of Commerce Executive Director Hiring Committee.

-Personal: Mike, 56, is in good health, has two daughters and has been married to Margie for 35 years.
-He enjoys brainstorming, reading, writing, dogs & cats, RVing, sports, hiking, exploring the Internet and talking to his herd of mule deer.
+Personal: Mike, 57, is in good health, has two daughters and has been married to Margie for 35 years.
+He enjoys brainstorming, reading, writing, mentoring, dogs & cats, sports, hiking, hobby-farming, RVing, history, economics, exploring the Internet and talking to his herd of mule deer.
 Mike lives on a mountain near Yellowstone National Park.

 Life Philosophy: We become what we think about.